Miniature Wargames

 Technical paints let you add all sorts of special effects to your models.
 Cracked earth, gore, rust, and corrosion or spectral glows – each makes for an eye-catching way to finish your miniatures.

-Whenever in doubt just start painting and do make mistakes.
+As a final thought, whenever you are in doubt, just start painting and make mistakes.
 That’s only way to get better at it.
-What if you messed up your first mini?
+So what if you mess up your first mini?
 You can always strip the paint down and start from the beginning.
-Just take a look at these two minis I painted.
+Just take a look at these two minis I painted:

 Read more from the blog